bitcoinwords/bitcoinwords.github.io/_posts/2020-03-05-stop-treating-bitcoin-as-risky.md

 ### By [Jill Carlson](https://twitter.com/jillruthcarlson)
 ### Posted March 5, 2020

+**This article was written by [Jill Carlson](https://twitter.com/jillruthcarlson) on March 5, 2020 and was originally published on [Coindesk](https://www.coindesk.com/stop-treating-bitcoin-as-risky-its-a-safer-asset-than-most)**

 People think I got into [bitcoin](https://www.coindesk.com/price/bitcoin) (BTC) because I have a high risk tolerance.

 Actually, I got in because I have a low risk tolerance for worst-case scenarios.